Jury Duty: What to Expect in Florida (A Trial Attorney Explains)

 Those reactions are normal.

 For most people, jury duty is unfamiliar territory.
 The notice usually arrives with very little explanation, and it can be difficult to picture what the actual day will look like.
+Understanding jury duty and what to expect before you arrive can make the process far less stressful.

-If you want to explore more courtroom education topics and Florida legal resources, you can also browse our Florida legal blog where we regularly discuss how the legal system works in practice.
+If you want to explore more courtroom education topics and Florida legal resources, you can also browse our Florida legal blog, where we regularly discuss how the legal system works in practice.

 Short Answer: What Happens After You Receive a Jury Summons?